What are the Elements of Insurable Risk?

 Losses need to be deemed “reasonable” by the insurer.
 What does that mean?
 Remember that insurers need to turn a profit to stay in business.
 Therefore, the level of what each insurer believes is catastrophic will differ.
 In short, a catastrophic risk for an insurance company is any type of loss that is so pervasive, expensive, or unpredictable that it would not be reasonable to offer coverage for it.

 Don’t confuse this for catastrophe perils, however.
-Those larger risks can still be insurable, but by insurers who believe that they can appropriately quantify its potential for loss and charge appropriate premiums to do so.
-Catastrophe perils may include such natural disasters as earthquakes, hurricanes, and acts of war.
+Those larger risks can still be insurable, but only by insurers who believe they can appropriately quantify their potential for loss and charge appropriate premiums to do so.
+Catastrophe perils may include natural disasters such as earthquakes, hurricanes, and acts of war.

 Predictability

-If an insurer cannot predict expected losses, then they cannot properly quantify potential losses.
-Insurers, their actuaries, really, prefer a predictable loss in order to be able to determine premiums.
+If an insurer cannot predict expected losses, then they cannot correctly quantify potential losses.
+Insurers, their actuaries, really, prefer a predictable loss to be able to determine premiums.
 If a loss rate is not predictable, it’s less likely to be in that insurer’s “appetite,” meaning they won’t want to take on that type of risk.

 How, then, do insurers come up with a predictable loss rate?
 Back to their actuaries, professionals that mathematically, statistically, and financially analyze financial risk by running a plethora of statistical models and analysis.
-Some of those calculations ultimately boil down to the “law of large numbers,” which is the use of an extensive database used to forecast anticipated losses.
+Some of those calculations ultimately boil down to the “law of large numbers,” which uses an extensive database to forecast anticipated losses.
 Others are far more complex in their modeling.

-Simply stated, insurers need to be able to estimate how often particular losses might occur and what the expected severity of these losses could be.
+Simply stated, insurers need to be able to estimate how often particular losses might occur and the expected severity of these losses.
 Naturally, losses that occur more frequently and tend to be more severe will drive higher premiums.

 “Chance” and Random Losses

-Loss must be the result of an unintentional act or one that occurred by chance in order to be insurable.
+Loss must be the result of an unintentional act or one that occurred by chance to be insurable.
 In essence, it must be beyond the control or influence of the business.
-Losses also need to be random, meaning that the potential for adverse selection does not exist.
+Losses also need to be random, meaning the potential for adverse selection does not exist.

-Adverse selection describes situations in which buyers and sellers have access to different information and market participation is affected as a result of this so-called state of asymmetric information.
+Adverse selection describes situations in which buyers and sellers have access to different information, and market participation is affected by this so-called state of asymmetric information.

 Defined and Measurable Losses